 Co-founded in 1986 by Roshi Pat Enkyo O’Hara and Roshi Barbara Joshin O’Hara, the Village Zendo is committed to authentically continuing the Zen tradition while keeping it contemporary and relevant to today’s world.
 We are located in lower Manhattan, offering a place of healing and sanctuary in the midst of one of the world’s busiest and most vital cities.

-Our abbot, Roshi Pat Enkyo O’Hara, received dharma transmission in the White Plum lineage of Taizan Maezumi Roshi, which incorporates both the Soto and Rinzai Zen traditions.
-Our zendo has been given the Japanese name Dotoku-ji (True Expression Temple).
+Our Abbot Emerita, Roshi Pat Enkyo O’Hara, received Dharma transmission from Bernie Glassman in the White Plum lineage of Roshi Taizan Maezumi.
+The lineage is in the Soto tradition, but incorporates elements of Rinzai teaching.
+Our zendo has the Japanese name Dotoku-ji (True Expression Temple).
+Enkyo Roshi trained many Dharma successors who continue to head the VZ teaching staff.
+The current abbot is Roshi Sinclair Shinryu Thomson.

 Participation is open to all.
 We welcome practitioners and students of various traditions to join us at whatever level of commitment they wish.
 We welcome people of different cultures, colors, abilities, ages, identifications, and beliefs who can practice within the guidelines for meditation and harmonious practice that we have laid out for the Village Zendo.
 We appreciate and explore our differences in order to build understanding, harmony, and openness for the whole community.